java-springboot-kafka/java-springboot-kafka/source/_posts/kafka-streams-and-spring-boot.md

 -   Let's imagine a classic web shop: customers order goods around the clock.
 The information about the incoming order is of interest for various subsystems: Among other things, the warehouse needs information about the items to be shipped, we have to write an invoice and maybe now reorder goods ourselves.
 -   Another scenario: A car manufacturer analyzes their vehicles' telemetry data to improve the durability of their vehicles.
 For this purpose, the components of thousands of cars send sensor data every second, which then has to be examined for anomalies.

 The larger the amounts of data in both examples, the more difficult it becomes for us to scale our system adequately and to process the data in the shortest possible time.
-This describes a general problem: the volume of data that we are confronted with in everyday life is constantly increasing, while our customers expect us to process the data and make it usable as quickly as possible.[Moderne Stream Processing Frameworks](https://blog.codecentric.de/2017/03/verteilte-stream-processing-frameworks-fuer-fast-data-big-data-ein-meer-moeglichkeiten/) should address precisely these aspects.
+This describes a general problem: the volume of data that we are confronted with in everyday life is constantly increasing, while our customers expect us to process the data and make it usable as quickly as possible.[Modern Stream Processing Frameworks]() should address precisely these aspects.

 In this blog post, we would like to use a concrete use case to demonstrate how a stream processing architecture can be implemented with Spring Boot and Apache Kafka Streams.
 We want to go into the conception of the overall system as well as the everyday problems that we should take into account during implementation.